Robin Smith (politician)

-Robin Smith (born May 16, 1963) is an American politician who served as the Representative for Tennessee's 26th state house district, beginning in 2018.
+Robin Smith (born May 16, 1963) is an American Republican politician who served as the Representative for Tennessee's 26th state house district, beginning in 2018.
 She is a member of the Republican Party.
 In March 2022, she resigned and pleaded guilty to honest services wire fraud.

 Early life, family, and education

 Smith was born in Hixson, Tennessee and now lives in Chattanooga with her husband, Scott, two children, Callie and Caleb, and Llewellin Setter, Tuck.
 She is Christian and attends Abba's House.

 Smith graduated from Hixson High School.
 She attended the University of Tennessee at Chattanooga for critical care nursing.
 After that, she went on to receive her B.S. in critical care nursing at the University of Tennessee at Knoxville.
 She later graduated from Stanford Center for Professional Development at Stanford University as a Certified Project Manager in 2008.

 Career

 Smith has served as a policy advisor to Mark E. Green since 2017.
 She has been a columnist for The Patriot Post since 2014 and a columnist for the Chattanooga Times Free Press since 2012.
 She is the senior project manager of Rivers Edge Alliance, a consulting and project management company.
 She is a member of Hamilton County Republican Women's Club of Chattanooga, Tennessee, and served as chair from 1998 to 2002.

 Smith is a member of the University of Tennessee Alumni Association, Hixson High Alumni Association, Turning Point USA, Concerned Women for America, and The Heritage Foundation.